-Nikhil Anand is Assistant Professor of Anthropology at the University of Pennsylvania.
+Nikhil Anand is Associate Professor of Anthropology at the University of Pennsylvania.
 His research focuses on the political ecology of cities, read through the different lives of water.
 His first book, Hydraulic City (Duke University Press 2017), focuses on the everyday ways in which cities and citizens are made through the everyday management of water infrastructure in Mumbai.
 Articles based on this research have also been published in Antipode, Cultural Anthropology, Ethnography and Public Culture.
 With Hannah Appel and Akhil Gupta, Dr. Anand is also co-editor of a new book, The Promise of Infrastructure (Duke University Press 2018), that focuses on the ways in which infrastructure provides a generative ground to theorize time and politics.

 Dr. Anand has a BA in Biology from Reed College, a Masters in Environmental Science from Yale University and a PhD in Anthropology from Stanford University.

 Ph.D.: Anthropology, Stanford University, 2011; MESc: Forestry and Environmental Studies, Yale University, 2004; BA.: Reed College, 1998.

 Environmental anthropology, urban anthropology, political ecology, infrastructure, postcolonial urbanism, citizenship, state formation, critical development studies, water, climate change, the politics of environmental knowledge; South Asia